jlearman/jSfzTools/README.md

 Bingo, you're done.
 Test your soundfont in your favorite player.
-Make any necessary adjustments on the keymap config file and run the second two programs again -- just takes a moment.
+Make any necessary adjustments on the keymap config file and run the second program again -- just takes a moment.

+jMap.py also creates a .sfk file, a text file that shows the keyboard map.
+This was originally to control creating the soundfont, but is now only a legacy.
+But you might find it interesting.

 ##  Resample everything and start over.